Hanna520/CS710-Final-Project/README.md

 4. Make sure your current working directory is the same as the one the final_project.R is in
 4. Run the code
 5. Please Zoom to full screen to view the plots in the plots window
-6. Please allow about 10 seconds for the interactive plot to open (select allow poppup if asked)

 Presentation:

+1. Open Final_Project_Hanna.pptx and start persentation mode
+2. Hover mouse to the bottom of the world map and click on the triangle (play button) to play the video
-The PPT slides are in the Final_Project_Hanna.pptx.
-Please click on the link in the third slide to view the interactive plot.
+3. On the third slide, click on the link to view the interactive plot
+4. Please allow about 10 seconds for the interactive plot to open

 Other: